 Compare attribution models

 - In the page menu on the left, click Model comparison.

-You can search for specific keywords, ad groups, or campaigns from the search box above the table.
+You can search for specific keywords, ad groups, campaigns, or accounts from the search box above the table.

 - In the table, select the conversion you want to edit by clicking the conversion name.

 - Click Attribution model, and select an attribution model from the drop-down menu.